 This post is Part II in a 3-part series on Overlanding in Southern Africa.
 Read the other posts here:

-I’ve actually never bought travel insurance in my life, but I understand that a lot of people find me ridiculous and would absolutely never travel without it.
-As it were, all overlanding companies require you to have travel insurance for liability reasons, but I managed to get around that by just using the free travel insurance provided by my credit card.
+I’ve actually never bought travel insurance in my life and instead rely on the insurance provided by my credit card, but I understand that a lot of people find me ridiculous and would absolutely never travel without a commercial policy.
+As it were, all overlanding companies actually require you to have travel insurance for liability reasons, so just be sure to check that your specific company will accept a credit card policy if that’s the option you’re leaning towards.
 It has a high excess, meaning I would probably need to break my leg and be heli-lifted out of a canyon before I got any money back from insurance (whereas other companies might cover doctor visits for a head cold), but it’s a risk I’ve been willing to accept.
 If you are happy to use your free credit card insurance, make sure you print out all the fine print of the cover and ring up/email to get an official policy number for the trip.

 If you would feel better having a policy that covers even small incidents, expect to pay quite a bit more up front.
 I do know plenty of people who have gotten money back for damage to their camera or for emergency hospital treatment, so there are good policies out there.
 The flip side, of course, is that I also know people who have had their backpacks stolen with their passports and thousands of dollars in cash, and they didn’t get a cent back, even after spending hundreds on the insurance in the first place.